cloudqubes/cloudqubes.github.io/_posts/2022-10-31-sql-vs-nosql-when-to-use-and-what-is-the-best.markdown

 Due to the flexibility of the document data model, document databases are suitable for a wide variety of use cases like blogs, e-commerce, and enterprise applications.
 Most datasets that will fit into a relational data model can be modeled to fit a document database as well.
 However, since there is no support for SQL the data must be modeled to support efficient querying according to the individual use cases.

-[MongoDB] is a popular open-source document DB that is also avaialble as a cloud service.
+[MongoDB] is a popular open-source document DB that is also available as a cloud service.
 [Amazon DocumentDB] and [Google Firestore] are document databases in the cloud.

 This is how we create our student database with [MongoDB].